 - At each iteration, the team or its planners determine how and exactly where to deploy resources to clean up messes that threaten productivity.

 - Every time a large new feature or set of features arises in requirements, the team looks at how the existing system would optimally be refactored to accept this new "axis of change," in order to prevent the messes that are created by just hacking new features into place.
 This is where we "add a new production line" to "the factory" that is not yet there, without disturbing the rest of the factory.

 But notice that as we rigorously keep the system test-protected, simple, clear, and clean, our costs start to flatten out, to the extent that we can easily keep up with them: our blue resource cost line can track our cost increases straightforwardly: at no point do we have that sharp, runaway cost increase.
-This is just reaping the reward of a smart upfront investment, like any other – it’s like reaping the benefits of lifestyle choices like getting good exercise, eating well, and getting regular checkups.
-In nearly all of life, whenever we know we must eventually pay, it’s cheaper to pay now, rather than wait to pay later.
+This is just reaping the reward of a smart upfront investment, like any other - it's like reaping the benefits of lifestyle choices like getting good exercise, eating well, and getting regular checkups.
+Buy Amoxicilina (Amoxicillin) Without Prescription, In nearly all of life, whenever we know we must eventually pay, it's cheaper to pay now, rather than wait to pay later.

 What Continuous Refactoring is Not